centennial-oss/consolation/README.md

 ## Trademark Notice

-Consolation and its logo are trademarks of Centennial OSS, Inc.
+Consolation and its logo are trademarks of Centennial OSS Inc.
 Use of the name and branding is not permitted for modified versions or forks without permission.
 See TRADEMARKS.md for details.